tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 3.md

 import Script from 'next/script'
 ```

-After that, right after the `Head` tag, open the `Script` tag and as the source give it the link to the Facebook SKD.
+Then, right after the `Head` tag, open the `Script` tag with the source of the Facebook SKD, in this case, it's this link right here..

 ```tsx
 <Script